guardrails-ai/guardrails/docs/how_to_guides/continuous_integration_continuous_deployment.md

-# Continuous Integration and Deployment
+# Continuous Integration and Deployment - AWS
 Guardrails allows you to deploy a dedicated server to run guard executions while continuing to use the Guardrails SDK as you do today.

 In this guide we show an example of deploying a containerized version of Guardrails API into AWS leveraging AWS ECS.